10 Best Deodorants for Men Tested and Reviewed

 6. Arm & Hammer Essentials, Fresh

-Note, this is a deodorant, not an antiperspirant, so it will not block pores nor prevent sweat.
-It does, however, have the reputation of being a deodorant with outstanding longevity.
-Arm & Hammer Essentials sinks right into those hairy pits, preventing odors without staining clothing or leaving tracks on dark shirts.
+Note, this is not an antiperspirant, so it will not block pores nor prevent perspiration.
+It does, however, have the reputation of being a product with outstanding longevity.
+Arm & Hammer Essentials sinks right into those hairy pits, preventing smells without staining clothing or leaving tracks on dark shirts.
 Natural ingredients make this stick an excellent choice for people with sensitive underarms.
-The bottom line: Arm & Hammer Essentials is the best deodorant for environmental-minded, budget-conscious individuals.
+The bottom line: Arm & Hammer Essentials is the best option for environmental-minded, budget-conscious individuals.

-The “Fresh” scent stays around longer than most natural deodorants, with most users reporting they smell just as fresh in the evening as in the morning, when they first applied the deodorant.
+The “Fresh” scent stays around longer than most natural products, with most users reporting they smell just as fresh in the evening as in the morning.

-As far as natural deodorants go, Arm & Hammer stands committed to producing a high-quality, affordable, and reliable option.
+As far as natural products go, Arm & Hammer stands committed to producing a high-quality, affordable, and reliable option.

 - Unbelievably inexpensive